Common Name(s): Western red cedar, giant arborvitae

 Scientific Name: Thuja plicata

-Distribution: Pacific Northwest United States/Canada
+Distribution: Pacific Northwest United States and Canada

 Tree Size: 165–200 ft (50–60 m) tall,